ALL Metrics

 Discussion

 Our study revealed a significant association between bruxism and smartphone dependence or addiction in Piura, contrasting with the lack of significant relationship in Chincha.
-The significant association in Piura indicates that excessive smartphone use may be contributing significantly to the prevalence of bruxism in this population.
+The significant association in Piura suggests that excessive smartphone use may be related to a higher occurrence of bruxism in this population, although the cross-sectional design does not allow the direction of this relationship to be established.
 The lack of a significant relationship in Chincha suggests that other factors may be more directly related to bruxism in this area, or that the way in which technological dependence affects individuals may vary depending on the urban environment and its specific characteristics.8

-Comparing our findings with those of Prado et al.,14 we note that both studies highlight a worrying correlation between intensive smartphone use and oral health problems such as bruxism.
-What distinguishes our research is the focus on young “NEETs”,15 this specificity proposes that technological dependence is a generalized problem that has greater effects in groups with certain sociodemographic and economic characteristics.16,17 The observation by Carrillo et al.18 on the impact of lifestyle changes, such as increased physical inactivity during confinement, and its relationship with increased bruxism, finds a parallel in our results.
+Comparing our findings with those of Prado et al.,17 we note that both studies highlight a worrying correlation between intensive smartphone use and oral health problems such as bruxism.
+What distinguishes our research is the focus on young “NEETs”,18 this specificity proposes that technological dependence is a generalized problem that has greater effects in groups with certain sociodemographic and economic characteristics.19,20 The observation by Carrillo et al.21 on the impact of lifestyle changes, such as increased physical inactivity during confinement, and its relationship with increased bruxism, finds a parallel in our results.
 However, our study was conducted outside periods of confinement, suggesting a more persistent and less circumstantial problem.
-This aligns with the findings of Emodi-Perlman et al.19 and Tinastepe and Iscan,20 who evidence a link between smartphone use and bruxism and reinforce our findings within a global context.
-On the other hand, the research by Chen et al.21 expands the picture by linking sleep problems and Internet addiction to health disturbances, which enriches our understanding of how the overuse of digital technologies may affect other aspects of physical and mental well-being as well.20,21
+This aligns with the findings of Emodi-Perlman et al.22 and Tinastepe and Iscan,23 who evidence a link between smartphone use and bruxism and reinforce our findings within a global context.
+On the other hand, the research by Chen et al.24 expands the picture by linking sleep problems and Internet addiction to health disturbances, which enriches our understanding of how the overuse of digital technologies may affect other aspects of physical and mental well-being as well.23,24

 Among the strengths of our study is the focus on young “NEETs”, a segment of the population that is rarely the focus of attention in research on oral health and technology.
 This specific demographic focus offers crucial insights into how the particularities of this group may influence their relationship with technology and its impact on health.

-Despite its strengths, our study faced limitations, such as the reliance on self-reports to assess bruxism; this approach, although practical and widely used, may lead to response biases given that participants may underestimate or overestimate their smartphone use or the presence of bruxism symptoms.22 While these methodological challenges are relevant, they do not delegitimize the validity of our findings.
-Rather, they highlight the importance of conducting future research using mixed methods, combining self-reports with clinical examinations for bruxism and digital tracking of smartphone use.
+Despite its strengths, our study faced limitations, such as the reliance on self-reports to assess bruxism; this approach, although practical and widely used, may lead to response biases given that participants may underestimate or overestimate their smartphone use or the presence of bruxism symptoms.25 Beyond self-report, several limitations should be emphasised.
+The cross-sectional design captures exposure and outcome simultaneously and therefore cannot establish temporality or causality.
+The use of non-probabilistic convenience sampling at two care settings introduces potential selection bias and limits the generalisability of the findings to the wider NEET population.
+Importantly, we did not measure daily hours of smartphone use or recognised predisposing factors of bruxism—such as sleep disorders, anxiety, stress and other psychogenic factors, or swallowing problems—so residual confounding cannot be ruled out and the underlying mechanisms cannot be disentangled.
+Finally, the modest size of the city-specific subgroups, together with the multiple stratified comparisons performed without correction and without an a priori power analysis, means that some associations may be unstable or due to chance.
+Taken together, these limitations do not invalidate the findings but require that they be interpreted with caution as exploratory and hypothesis-generating.
+They highlight the importance of conducting future research using mixed methods, combining self-reports with clinical examinations for bruxism and digital tracking of smartphone use.
 These more diversified methodological approaches would allow us to validate and deepen our findings, and to explore in greater detail the complex dynamics underlying the relationship between technology and oral health.

 Ethics and consent